GetGet99/Wardinix-Public/terms.md

 # Terms and Conditions

-For Wardinix version 0.0.2 and older
+For Wardinix version 0.0.3 and previous versions

 ## 1. Introduction